The Prairie Provinces

 What to do?

-The province has about 245 rivers and 600 lakes formed during the ice age about 12,000 years ago.
 In summer, Albertans love to dress as cowboys who raise horses and cattle, and cattle farms are prevalent throughout the province.
 The Calgary Stampede is a festival of rodeo and cowboy shows, country music concerts, and outdoor barbecues.
 The National Parks Banff and Jasper are in Alberta and are icons of Canada.

 How can you immigrate?